shirabiton/shirabiton/README.md

 I work there in languages ​​C# + Angular, Database: SQL Server.

-I'm just recently graduated from Full-Stack engineering studies on behalf of Mahat by the Minhal College,
+I recently graduated from Full-Stack engineering studies courtesy of Mahat by Minhal College,

-and completed computer teaching studies on behalf of the Ministry of Education.
+and completed computer teaching studies via the Ministry of Education.

 ## 🚀 Skills